spcourse/populations-oo/40 phase4/contents.md

 ## Phase 4: Foxes

 Before you continue, **make a copy of your previous file and call it `phase4.py`**.
-Make sure to **continue editing in this new file**.
+Make sure to **continue editing in this _new_ file**.

 ### Goal

-Let's add the foxes to the experiment.
-For now, they're just going to walk around and not bother any rabbits.
-Foxes are in many ways similar to rabbits, they have a position and an angle and they move around.
-But their movements are slightly different.
-They go faster and they make slower turns.
-We will give foxes the color red.
+We are now going to introduce foxes into our experiment.
+For now, they will simply roam around without disturbing any rabbits.
+Just like rabbits, foxes have a position, angle, speed, and movement.
+However, their movements have distinct characteristics; they move faster and make more gradual turns.
+We'll distinguish foxes by giving them a red color.
 The new simulation will look like this:

 ![](phase4.gif){: width="60%"}